North, South Korea officials hold talks on joint industrial zone

 SEOUL North and South Korean officials held talks on Saturday seeking a way to reopen a jointly run industrial zone, a rare source of steady cash for the impoverished North, a month after their last attempt at dialogue collapsed in acrimony over protocol.

-North Korea called for an early restart of the Kaesong Industrial zone, just north of the militarized border, South Korean media reported.
+North Korea called for an early restart of the Kaesong Industrial zone, just north of the militarised border, South Korean media reported.

 But Seoul's chief delegate Suh Ho sought an assurance from the North that it would not repeat the kind of actions it took in April that led to the halt of the factory project.